helm/helm/docs/plugins.md

   but will not handle `helm myplugin --help`.

 ## Downloader Plugins
-By default, Helm is able to fetch Charts using HTTP/S. As of Helm 2.4.0, plugins can have a special capability to download Charts from arbitrary sources.
+By default, Helm is able to pull Charts using HTTP/S. As of Helm 2.4.0, plugins can have a special capability to download Charts from arbitrary sources.

 Plugins shall declare this special capability in the `plugin.yaml` file (top level):